danielguillan/quantity-queries/README.md

 ### at-most()

-Target the items inside elements that contain N items or less:
+Target the items inside elements that contain `$count` items or less:

 	@include at-most($count) { ... }